 Warwick Arts Centre and Belgrade Theatre are in Coventry.
 Take a short train journey from Birmingham New Street then it’s a 10 minute bus ride or taxi.
 Trains run until late.
 OR on Tuesday 11th October, get the free Fierce bus to Warwick Arts Centre for Farm Fatale.
 The Fierce Fun Bus leaves from the bottom end of Corporation Street (just past the Magistrates Courts) at 6pm, returning after the last show.

 If you need somewhere to stay during the festival there are numerous options to suit all budgets.
 Airbnb isn’t great in the city, so move quickly if that’s your preference.

-If you like boats then try the Boatel, run by friend of Fierce Saima Razzaq.
-There are two hostels: Hatters Hostel (slightly nicer) in the Jewellery Quarter and Birmingham Backpackers (staggering distance from Club Fierce) in Digbeth.
+If hostels are more your vibe, we can recommend two: Selina (slightly fancier) in the Jewellery Quarter and Birmingham Backpackers (staggering distance from Club Fierce) in Digbeth.

 If you’re looking for something a bit nicer, try the boutique Frederick Street Hotel or the BLOC Hotel – both in the Jewelry Quarter offering something a bit more stylish that won’t break the bank.
 And if you really want to push the boat out, the newly restored Grand Hotel is stunning, and benefits from a fantastic city centre location just off Cathedral Square.

 Speaking of boats, if you’re a fan then try the Boatel, run by friend of Fierce Saima Razzaq: Hotelboatel.co.uk.